 Frost Advisory from THU 1:00 AM CDT until THU 8:00 AM CDT

-Frost Advisory from THU 1:00 AM CDT until THU 8:00 AM CDTNew

 …FROST ADVISORY IN EFFECT FROM 1 AM TO 8 AM CDT THURSDAY…